 Most grain shipping points had several competing firms and Bentley was no exception.
 In times past there were other grain elevators here owned by such notable firms as Alberta Pacific Grain Federal Grain, United Grain Growers and the Pool (a second facility inherited when a rival was acquired).
 No matter the owner or builder nor even date constructed most wood grain elevators were similar in appearance.
 The last of these other elevators was gone by the late 1990s.

 The track seen passing in front of the elevator is the Canadian Pacific Railway’s Hoadley Subdivision.
-Built in the early 1920s and acquired by the CPR later that decade, this is one of a few branch lines in service today, the only customers seemingly a couple petrochemical firms north of Bentley.
+Built mostly the 1910s-1920s period, for at time under government control and operating as the Lacombe and North Western Railway, it was acquired by the CPR later that decade.
+This is one of a few branch lines in service today, the only customers seemingly a couple petrochemical firms north of Bentley.
 Trains run infrequently – as luck would have it however, we’d catch one a just down the line.
 The elevator still has its siding but rail cars have not been loaded since the ’90s.

 Bentley was founded in the mid-1910s.
 Today it’s home to perhaps a thousand people.
 The local economy it tied to agriculture and petroleum industries.
 Nearby Gull Lake is a popular local attraction.